ItsMeViipeR/connect-4/README.md

 # 🔴🔵 Power 4

-### This is a simple power 4 game wrote in native Rust.
+### This is a simple power 4 game written in native Rust.
 ### There's only one dependencie for colored terminal.

 ---